lorin1999/pet/introspection/main.md

 ## Ipython: Python interpreter on Steroids

 If you want to try these things in a [REPL](https://docs.python.org/2/tutorial/interpreter.html#interactive-mode) (Read Eval Print Loop - a.k.a.
-Interactive Interpreter) I would strongly recommend [Ipython](https://ipython.org/).
+Interactive mode) I would strongly recommend [Ipython](https://ipython.org/).
 It is much more powerful than the default REPL.
 It offers tab completion, syntax highlighting, shell functionality, prettier Tracebacks and a better help system.

 [You can even play with it in the browser](https://www.pythonanywhere.com/try-ipython/)